A Nervous Breakdown: Publication

 The story first appeared in the charity compilation In the Memory of V.M.
 Garshin (Памяти В. М. Гаршина), published in Saint Petersburg in January of that year.
-In a revised version it made its way into another collection, Gloomy People (Хмурые люди, Khmurye lyudi, 1890).
+In a revised version, it made its way into another collection, Gloomy People (Хмурые люди, Khmurye lyudi, 1890).
 With some further edits, Chekhov included it into Volume 5 of his Collected Works, published by Adolf Marks in 1899–1901.
 During its author's lifetime the story was translated into German, Serbo-Croatian and Swedish languages.

 Plot summary

 Vasilyev, a law student, is persuaded by his friends Meyer and Rybnikov to take an evening cruise through the Lane, a red light district in Moscow.
 As they move from one brothel to another, Vasilyev gets more and more distressed with what he sees.
 Disgusted with the general air of apathy and indifference, he tries to strike up conversations with the women but is shocked by the dullness of the response.
 His attempts at constructing a more or less logical picture of the inner mechanism of this place, and the motivations behind it, fail too.

-Vasilyev returns home overwhelmed with the feelings of guilt, shame and disgust.
+Vasilyev returns home overwhelmed with feelings of guilt, shame and disgust.
 Here, feeling the symptoms of the approaching nervous breakdown, a condition familiar to him, he spends a sleepless night trying to come up with some kind of project to 'save' all those women who apparently fail to see that they have been reduced to the status of animals.
 Two days later, delirious and mumbling of suicide, he is delivered by his friends to the psychiatrist Mikhail Sergeyevich.

-Vasilyev tries to speak about the plight of those 'fallen' women, but gets lukewarm response from the specialist.
-Still, the prolonged talk, combined with some medicine he takes, make him feel better.
+Vasilyev tries to speak about the plight of those 'fallen' women, but gets a lukewarm response from the specialist.
+Still, the prolonged talk, combined with some medicine he takes, makes him feel better.
 He departs, with the receipts for potassium bromide and morphine.
 More or less calmed down, he feels confused and quite ashamed of his unnecessary outbreak.